 Learn more: Spanish Christmas traditions explained

-There are five giant meals in all before the season is over:
+There are five giant meals (at a minimum!) before the holiday season is over:

 - Christmas Eve dinner

 - New Year’s Eve dinner